Hojung-Jeong/Silver-Bullet-Encryption-Tool/README.md

 A ^ B = 100

-Second, do another XOR gate operation on B with pseudo-random number, C, seeded by the passphrase.
+Second, add pseudo-random number, C, seeded by the passphrase to the value of B. The reason C is added to B instead of do another XOR operation is to preven Crib-Dragging attack.

 Suppose the result is 49.

-B ^ C = 49
+B + C = 49

 Now, the value of B ^ C, 49 is totally useless to decrypt A ^ B because it is DIFFERENT from the pad which encrypted the string A.